 In 2005, when I finished the class I mentioned, I said to myself, I really want to look into Alonso de León’s expeditions further.
 My degree was supposed to be in Spanish Golden Age Literature, but it changed completely after that Colonial Spanish Paleography class.
 I talked to my professor and went into Historical Linguistics.
 He provided me with some initial manuscript copies, then I did some additional research, applied for research grants, traveled to different archives, and in the end, I located the sixteen manuscript copies I am analyzing in my book.
 The reason why the most published English translation of the 1689 manuscript had so many errors is, in part, because it was based on the least reliable manuscript copy Continue reading “Interview with Dr. Orellano Norris: “General Alonso de León’s Expeditions into Texas, 1686-1690””→

-In 1827, the Karankawa spied a schooner cruising into Matagorda Bay.
+In 1827, the Karankawas spied a schooner cruising into Matagorda Bay.
 In carved canoes, they went out to meet the vessel.
-Aboard was a young man named Noah Smithwick who simultaneously aimed to make his fortune in the wilds of Texas and also a cannon at the curious Karankawa, “eager for a chance to turn it loose.”
+Aboard was a young man named Noah Smithwick who simultaneously aimed to make his fortune in the wilds of Texas and also a cannon at the curious Karankawas, “eager for a chance to turn it loose.”
 Upon witnessing these Native People, Smithwick comments, “they were the most savage looking human beings I ever saw.”

 A few months back I commissioned the talented Michelle Huang to paint a portrait of two Karankawa Native Americans: one male, one female.
 The only information she received to do so were first-hand descriptions made in the 16th and 17th century.
 She just finished her painting and it turned out incredible!